a7u7a/handbrake-batcher/readme.md

 # Handbrake Batch processing

-- Used for batch processing videos with Handbrake.
-Used for optimizing static assets.
+- Used for optimizing static assets for web.
+- Supports presets.Tune your preset using the Handbrake GUI.
+Then pass the path to the preset file to this script.
 - Check the example script `process_files.example.sh` for usage.
+- To-do: Multiple threads.

 ## Install Handbrake